 Our potential credit losses are mitigated through a variety of instruments such as collateral, derivatives, guarantees and netting arrangements.
-We would generally not grant credit facilities solely on the basis of the collateral provided.
+We would generally not grant credit facilities solely based on the collateral provided.

 All requests for credit facilities are assessed based on the credit standing, source of repayment and debt servicing ability of the borrower.